 Most commercial patterns are based on a B-cup bustline, but if you're smaller or larger than that, adjustments will likely have to be made right off the bat.

-Prepare the tissue garment by pinning together the front and side front, then the side back and back pattern pieces.
+The best way to know what type of adjustment is needed is to conduct a careful pattern tissue fitting or to prepare a muslin sample.
+Pin together the front and side front, then the side back and back pattern pieces.
 Join the shoulder and side seams and you are ready to test the fit.

-In the example below, we used a small sized dress form with a perky, high bust.
-The pattern I used has the apex well labeled and as such it is clear to see that the marked apex on the dress form is well above the pattern apex – by 7/8”.
-Therefore, in this case, the curve on both the center front and side front pattern pieces will have to be raised by that same amount.
+In the example below, we used a small-sized dress form with a high bust.
+The pattern used has the apex well-labeled, so it's clear the marked apex on the dress form is well above the pattern apex by ⅞”.
+Therefore, the curve on both the center front and side front pattern pieces will have to be raised by that same amount.

 - Center front and side front pattern pieces

-- Some craft, drafting, or tissue paper
+- Craft, drafting or tissue paper

-- See-thru straight ruler and a French curve ruler
+- French curve ruler

-- Marking pens and/or pencils
+- Marking pens or pencils